Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

                 - ![image](https://user-images.githubusercontent.com/94720207/169358167-6936c801-2f6b-423d-bbbb-fe2811395a9e.png)

-        - So! in theory when we run the script, we need to see the value of HEX `B` in `EIP`:
+        - So! in theory when we run the script, we need to see the value of HEX `BBBB` in `EIP`:

             - HEX "B" (_Mayus B_) = `42`